Identifiable paths and cycles in linear compartmental models: Background

 \begin{defn} A linear compartmental model $\cm=(G,In,Out,Leak)$ is \textit{output connectable to every output} if every compartment has a directed path leading from it to every output compartment. \end{defn}

 We will be using the so-called \textit{differential algebra approach} to structural identifiability \cite{Ljung,Ollivier}.
-In this approach, we view the model equations as differential polynomials in a differential polynomial ring $R(p)[u,y,x]$, i.e., the ring of polynomials in state variable vector $x$, output vector $y$, input vector $u$, and their derivatives, with coefficients in $R(p)$ for parameter vector $p$.
+Other methods to test identifiability include the Taylor Series approach \cite{Pohjanpalo1978}, the generating series approach \cite{Walter1982}, the similarity transformation approach \cite{Vajda1989}, and the observability-identifiability condition \cite{Villaverde}.
+In the differential algebra approach, we view the model equations as differential polynomials in a differential polynomial ring $R(p)[u,y,x]$, i.e., the ring of polynomials in state variable vector $x$, output vector $y$, input vector $u$, and their derivatives, with coefficients in $R(p)$ for parameter vector $p$.
 Since the unmeasured state variables $x_i$ cannot be determined, the goal in this approach is to use differential elimination to eliminate all unknown state variables and their derivatives.
 The resulting equations are only in terms of input variables, output variables, their derivatives, and parameters, so these equations have the following form:

 An equation of the form~\eqref{eq:general-i-o} is called an \textit{input-output equation} for $\mathcal M$.

 For nonlinear models, one standard ``reduced'' generating set for these input-output equations is formed by those equations in a \textit{characteristic set} (defined precisely in~\cite{glad}) that do not involve the $x_i$'s or their derivatives.
 In a characteristic set, which can be computed using the software {\tt DAISY}~\cite{daisy}, each $\Psi_i(u,y)$ in each input-output equation~\eqref{eq:general-i-o} is a differential monomial, i.e., a monomial purely in terms of input variables, output variables, and their derivatives.
 The terms $c_i(p)$ are called the coefficients of the input-output equations.
 These coefficients can be fixed uniquely by normalizing the input-output equations to make them monic \cite{daisy}.